Oak Wood

 Quick-Step Vestia 7.5" x 54.31" Oak Laminate Plank

-Mercier Elegancia Engineered 6.5" Authantic White Oak Matte-Brushed 19mm Hardwood Plank
+Mercier Elegancia Engineered 6.5" Authentic White Oak Matte-Brushed 19mm Hardwood Plank

 Tarkett ID Latitude Wood 6" x 48" Oak 20mil Luxury Vinyl Plank